raunaqgupta/open-source-docs/vitess-operator/intro.md

 The operator implements applied changes in the configuration file for your Vitess cluster.

-## The Vitess operator is open source.
+## The Vitess Operator is open source.

-The Vitess operator is on [GitHub](https://github.com/planetscale/vitess-operator).
+The Vitess Operator is on [GitHub](https://github.com/planetscale/vitess-operator).
 See the repository for information on licensing and contribution.